thirdweb-dev/shopify-thirdweb-theme/README.md

 To add your own React components you simply have to do the following:

 1. Create a new React component in the `scripts` directory.
-2. Make sure you tell react to render your code by having the following line in your component:
+2. Make sure you tell react to render your code by having the following lines at the end of your file:

 ```jsx
 const elements = document.querySelectorAll(".your-component");